danielcardeenas/AudioStego/README.md

 > cmake ..
 > make
 ```
-And there should be a file named `hideme`
+And it should create be a file named `hideme`

 **Note: Boost libraries need to be installed to compile**